-Developed by chief information officers and other highlevel IT professionals, the bachelor's degree program in information systems management at UMUC is well suited for those looking to move into a management position and bridge the gap between an organization's functional users and technical developers.
+Developed by chief information officers and other high-level IT professionals, the bachelor's degree program in information systems management at UMUC is well suited for those looking to move into a management position and bridge the gap between an organization's functional users and technical developers.

-This major will help prepare you to pursue a career as an information systems manager or supervisor, system analyst, functional lead or liaison, IT project manager, or information assurance manager.
+This program is designed to help prepare you to move into a management position in information systems management, systems analysis, information technology, project management, or information assurance.